 CAD Blocks categories

-145 kb size:
+size: 145 kb

 category: drawing sheets and presentations

-Mexican Coat of Arms, featuring the iconic eagle devouring a serpent atop a nopal cactus, surrounded by laurel branches. description:
+description: Mexican Coat of Arms, featuring the iconic eagle devouring a serpent atop a nopal cactus, surrounded by laurel branches.

-.dwg CAD - AutoCAD software file extension:
+file extension: .dwg CAD - AutoCAD software

 The Mexican Coat of Arms, or "Escudo Nacional de México," is one of the most iconic symbols of Mexico.
 It depicts an eagle perched on a nopal cactus, devouring a serpent, a design inspired by Aztec mythology.
 The laurel branches symbolize victory and strength, while the overall imagery represents resilience, cultural identity, and independence.
 This emblem is a central part of Mexico’s national identity and appears on official documents, flags, and currency.